 I hope you’re having a good week!
 I feel like I’ve been on the road since the last time I wrote this weekly update.
 Last Thursday I joined about 12 other people for a mission trip to New Caney, Texas.
 I drove back early (Saturday) to preach on Sunday but then turned right around and left for the SBTC Evangelism conference the following Monday.
 I got back in town late yesterday evening.

 I love being on the road because it gives me some time to think, unwind, and talk with the Lord.
 This past week was no exception.
 I came home feeling refreshed and ready to go!
 I wanted to fill you in on the New Caney Trip and then let you know about what’s going down this Sunday.

 The mission trip to New Caney was unlike a lot of mission trips I’ve been on.
 There was about 12 folks on the team.
-Men, women, young, old, and everything in-between were represented on our team.
+Men, women, young, new, and everything in-between were represented on our team.
 The only thing we did on this trip was door-to-door evangelism.
 If we were to have a “steps” competition with our fitness watches, we could’ve beat anyone! hahaha

 Two folks prayed to receive Christ as their personal Lord & Savior.
 Hundreds more had an opportunity to hear the Gospel.
 On Saturday our team partnered with the members of the church plant we are partnering with, Emmanuel Baptist Church.
 In addition to their core team, we were also joined by about 100 people from North East Houston Baptist Church.
 All in all there were over 150 people present.

 As you can imagine, we covered some serious territory!
 I was blown away by organization and structure put behind this outreach event.
 They call it a Jericho Project.
 They had the name and address of every single home within a clearly defined radius of the church plant.